PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 \subsection{Interaction relevances}

-\subsubsection{Decomposition and Completeness Relation}
+\subsubsection{Decomposition and completeness relation}

-To separate main effects from interaction effects, we decompose the model function into terms that depend only on subsets of features.
 We start in a regression setting, which is conceptually slightly simpler.
-The anchored expansion from \cite{kuo2010decompositions} with the sample $(x,y,z)$ as anchor point gives us a decomposition of the form (and already evaluated at $X=x$),
+The intuition behind our approach is to decompose the model prediction $f$ into its main, additive components $f^Y$/$f^Z$ and its interactive, non-additive part $f^{YZ}$.
+Subsequently, this induces a similar decomposition on the level of relevances, which we use to measure interactions effects between the features $Y$ and $Z$.
+This is achieved by using the anchored expansion from \cite{kuo2010decompositions} with the sample $(x,y,z)$ as anchor point.
+This results in a decomposition of the form (and already evaluated at $X=x$),

-where $f^Y(Y)=f(x,Y,z)-f(x,y,z)$, $f^Z(Z)=f(x,y,Z)-f(x,y,z)$ and $f^{Y\!Z}(Y,Z)=f(x,Y,Z)-f(x,Y,z)-f(x,y,Z)-f(x,y,z)$, see \Cref{app-sec:two_variable_decomposition} for details.
-The decomposition is unique in the sense that it is the only decomposition that fulfills the annihilation property, i.e.\ $f^\alpha=0$ if any feature set in $\alpha$ is set to its anchor point value.
+where $f^\varnothing = f(x,y,z)$, $f^Y(Y)=f(x,Y,z)-f(x,y,z)$, $f^Z(Z)=f(x,y,Z)-f(x,y,z)$ and $f^{Y\!Z}(Y,Z)=f(x,Y,Z)-f(x,Y,z)-f(x,y,Z)+f(x,y,z)$, see \Cref{app-sec:two_variable_decomposition} for details.
+Here, the superscripts denote the remaining functional dependence, e.g., $f^{Y}$ is only a function of $Y$.
+The decomposition is unique in the sense that it is the only decomposition that fulfills the annihilation property, i.e., $f^\alpha=0$ if any feature set in $\alpha$ is set to its anchor point value.
 The decomposition is minimal in the sense that it avoids unnecessary higher-order terms as far as possible \cite{kuo2010decompositions}, which is a desired property in our case \cite{yu2019reluctant}.
-Now, we can use \Cref{eq:defmbar} to compute \pd{} relevances for \Cref{eq:decompositionxyz} and obtain a \emph{completeness relation}, which constitutes the heart of our formalism, i.e.\
+Now, we can use \Cref{eq:defmbar} to compute \pd{} relevances for \Cref{eq:decompositionxyz} and obtain a \emph{completeness relation}, which constitutes the heart of our formalism, i.e.,